-Why is My Dog’s Poop Yellow?
+Why Is My Dog’s Poop Yellow?

 Of all the colors poop can be besides the normal brown, yellow is usually one of the least concerning.

-Red or black poop is an emergency, while yellow poop is more like a warning sign.
+Red or black dog poop is an emergency, while yellow poop is more like a warning sign.
 Here are some of the more common causes of yellow dog poop.

-What your dog eats impacts the color of his feces.
+What your dog eats impacts the color of their feces.
 Some formulations of dog food have ingredients that make feces more yellow or a lighter shade of brown.
 Similarly, some types of food processing can alter the hue of feces.
 Switching between canned or moist food and dry kibble can also make feces look more or less yellow.

 An upset stomach—from changing dog food or a dog eating something he doesn’t normally eat—can cause irritation in both the stomach and intestines.
 One of the ways the body handles this is to push the material out faster.
-Veterinarians refer to this as decreased transit time: the time it takes from eating a food to passing it as feces.
+Veterinarians refer to this as decreased transit time, the time it takes from eating a food to passing it as feces.

 Decreased transit time leads to softer feces that is yellow.
 The bile that is normally brown in feces hasn’t reached that stage yet and is still yellow (mustard-yellow to yellow-green).
 Similarly, this is why loose stool or diarrhea may be more yellow than usual.